KristianWB/ItJP_Listing_7_1/README.md

 24-10-2018
 WITT

-Name of projekt is: Hello world
+Name of projekt is: Analyze numbers

 No prerequestes other than an IDE (ie. Intellij)